revolvingcow/jquery-analytics/README.md

 Custom tags supported out-of-the-box
 ------------------------------------

-Often you want to track more meaningful information along with what is provided.
-Simply apply any number of custom attributes prefixed with **"data-analytics-"** and we will take care of the rest!
+Often you want to track more meaningful information instead of just page hits.
+Simply apply any number of custom attributes prefixed with **data-analytics-** and we will take care of the rest!

 ```html
 <a id="myLink" href="#" data-analytics-outfit="pajamas" data-analytics-shoes="slippers">My link</a>